mojomojo1/bootkon/docs/labs/3_dataform.md

     **\[Max 2 minutes\]** Discuss the table results within your team group.

-7. Before moving to the challenge section of the Lab, go back to the CODE section of the Dataform workspace.
-At the top of the “Files” section on the left, click <walkthrough-spotlight-pointer locator="css(button[id$=commit-button])">COMMIT X CHANGES</walkthrough-spotlight-pointer> (X should be about 7), add a commit message like, “Bootkon Lab 3”, then click <walkthrough-spotlight-pointer locator="semantic({button 'Commit all files'})">COMMIT ALL FILES</walkthrough-spotlight-pointer> and then <walkthrough-spotlight-pointer locator="semantic({button 'push to default'})">PUSH TO DEFAULT BRANCH</walkthrough-spotlight-pointer>
+7. Before moving to the challenge section of the lab, go back to the <walkthrough-spotlight-pointer locator="semantic({tab 'Code editor tab'})">Code</walkthrough-spotlight-pointer> section of the Dataform workspace.
+At the top of the “Files” section on the left, click <walkthrough-spotlight-pointer locator="css(button[id$=commit-button])">Commit X Changes</walkthrough-spotlight-pointer> (X should be about 7), add a commit message like, “Bootkon lab 3”, then click <walkthrough-spotlight-pointer locator="semantic({button 'Commit all files'})">Commit all files</walkthrough-spotlight-pointer> and then <walkthrough-spotlight-pointer locator="semantic({button 'push to default'})">Push to default branch</walkthrough-spotlight-pointer>

     You should now have the message: *Workspace is up to date*